Amplifier wire gauge chart

 Understanding the needs of your system can help you know when to choose 4-gauge wire instead of 8-gauge wire.
 Do a little bit of math and then consult our wire size chart below.
 Of course, if you're looking for a new car amplifier, we list the recommended amp wiring kit with each amp.

-To determine the approximate current draw (in amperes) of your amplifier, you must first calculate the total power of the system (multiply the number of channels by the number of RMS watts per channel).
-If you have multiple amps, add up the total power figures to arrive at a grand total.
-Next, double your grand total power figure.
-Then, divide by 13.8.
+To determine the approximate current draw (in amperes) of your amplifier, you must first calculate the total power of the system.
+Multiply the number of channels by the number of RMS watts per channel.
+If you have multiple amps, add up the total RMS power figures to arrive at a grand total.

-Total RMS Wattage times 2 (Inverse of Amp Efficiency) divided by 13.8 Volts equals Current Draw in Amperes (explanation below)
+Class D amplifier: total RMS Wattage divided by 0.75 Amp Efficiency divided by 13.8 Volts equals Current Draw in Amperes

-The resulting figure is your system's approximate maximum current draw.
+The resulting figure is your system's approximate maximum current draw, whichever kind of amplifier you have.
 Compare this number to the numbers in the "Amperes" column in the chart below.
-Now figure out the cable length you'll need – that's the distance from your battery to the amplifier's mounting location.
+Now figure out the cable length you'll need — that's the distance from your battery to the amplifier's mounting location.
 Cross-reference these two figures in the chart to determine which gauge of cable you need.

 Please note that the smaller the gauge number, the larger the wire.
 1/0 ("one-aught") is the common name for a 0-gauge wire; 2/0 ("two-aught") for a 00-gauge wire.